What Does a Landscape Contractor Do?

 DIY’r vs Professional

-You may have a green thumb, still, it’s a good idea to consult with a landscape designer to evaluate your property and create a plan.
+You may have a green thumb, still, it’s a good idea to consult with a landscape designer to evaluate your property and create a plan for both landscaping and hardscaping.
 Designing and installing a landscape is more complicated than planting a flower bed.
 Which can be hard work.
 Quality landscaping requires a level of expertise and artistic vision that amateur gardeners generally don’t possess.

 Professionals have a plan, the homeowner can take on some aspects of the project, such as mulching to save a little money, but it’s a good idea to hire skilled people and professionals to handle the big stuff.